The specialist team at Eastleigh Osteopathic Clinic

 Dawn Hammond MOst, BSc, BCMA Reg

 Dawn studied osteopathy at the British School of Osteopathy in London and graduated with a distinction and the principal’s prize for clinical excellence.
 Dawn has further enhanced her osteopathic training to practice traditional/classical osteopathy and has completed a year-long course at the British Institute of Osteopathy.
 She treats people of all age groups including children, pregnant ladies, the elderly and disabled.
 Dawn has a special talent for calming very nervous patients.
-In her spare time, Dawn enjoys running, cycling, badminton and golf but is currently unavailable as she is on maternity leave.
+In her spare time, Dawn enjoys running, cycling, badminton and golf.

 Juliet Westwell BSc (Hons)